Memurame/grav-theme-simplicity/README.md

 *  **Experience** - A list of companies where you have already worked and gained experience.
 *  **Education** - Also a list where you can deposit your education.
 *  **Text** - A normal text block that has many uses.
-*  **Last projects** - If you have created a project page, you can present it on your homepage.
+*  **Last projects** - This module is mainly intended for the homepage and serves to present your projects, blogs or other subpages
+*  **Gallery** - A small gallery to capture your photos.

 ## Pages
 * **Entry list** - An overview of your projects.
 Prerequisite to create further projects.
 The overview has a filter that lets you filter the ad by tags.
-* **Entry** - These are the actual projects which are displayed on the project overview.
+* **Modular** - This is a page where you can combine different modules and build your content individually
+* **Home** - Is intended only for the home page.
+Also modular in design, but with two columns

 # Installation